MHS '68

 Her mother's Italian surname came from her father

-(first-name Raymond), who got his surname from his mother
+(first-name Raymond).
+Raymond got his surname from his

 parents, more specifically from her foster father --